Dubzyy/netmap/README.md

    - **Has Prometheus Metrics**: Uncheck for dummy nodes (ISP equipment, external devices)
 3. Optionally upload a custom icon (PNG/JPG/SVG)
 4. Click **"Create Device"**
+5. **All connected clients see the change instantly via WebSocket!**

 **Note**: For dummy nodes (external/ISP equipment), uncheck "Has Prometheus Metrics" - these will appear without bandwidth data.